zendesk/curly/README.md

 end
 ```

-A parameter can have a default value:
+A variable can have a default value:

 ```ruby
 class Posts::ShowPresenter < Curly::Presenter